Uncertainty Quantification as a Principled Foundation for Explainable Artificial Intelligence: A Case Study of

-In addition to aleatoric and epistemic, various other sources of uncertainty exist~\citep{hullermeier2021aleatoric}. \emph{Model uncertainty} comes from incorrect model class choice, which is common in practice; it cannot be easily detected and addressed, but when the model class is highly expressive (or considered a universal approximator), this type of uncertainty is inconsequential. \emph{Approximation uncertainty} arises when the model learnt from data does not align with the true or optimal model; it contributes to epistemic uncertainty and is particularly pronounced for highly expressive model classes and sparse training data.
+In addition to aleatoric and epistemic, various other sources of uncertainty exist~\citep{hullermeier2021aleatoric}. \emph{Model uncertainty} comes from incorrect model class choice, which is common in practice; it cannot be easily detected and addressed, but when the model class is highly expressive (or considered a universal approximator), this type of uncertainty becomes inconsequential. \emph{Approximation uncertainty} arises when the model learnt from data does not align with the true or optimal model; it contributes to epistemic uncertainty and is particularly pronounced for highly expressive model classes applied to sparse training data.
 In general, uncertainty quantification is premised on the \emph{closed/stable world assumption}, violating which makes this process considerably more difficult~\citep{gigerenzer2023psychological}.
-Relevant examples are non-stationary data generating processes or data distribution shifts, emergence of new and disappearance of known target classes, and noisy or imprecise data features (e.g., due to measurement errors).
+Relevant examples are non-stationary data-generating processes or data distribution shifts, emergence of new and disappearance of known target classes, and noisy or imprecise data features (e.g., due to measurement errors).